khmelevskii/emotion-cljs/README.md

 emotion-cljs is tiny wrapper for Emotion - performant and flexible CSS-in-JS javascript library. emotion-cljs is set of macros for useful bindings to Emotion features with minimal overhead.

-Made with ❤️ and supported in [Scope](https://scope.ws/) - modern project management collaborative workspace.

 ## Problem
 In JavaScript realm there are popular and convenient approaches for working with CSS, it's `CSS modules` and `CSS-in-JS` libs.
 CSS modules allow to write namespaced CSS and forget about selectors conflicts.
 CSS-in-JS libs are very popular in `React` ecosystem and